sigia-com/slgl/examples/princess-in-love.md

 ## SLGL request for Jim winning

-For Jim to win you must wait for agreed time limit to pass (or change the request and set it to `+0 min`) and then execute following request:
+For Jim to win you must wait for the agreed time limit to pass (or change the request and set it to `+0 min`) and then execute the following request:

 ```bash
 curl <API_URL> -u <USERNAME>:<API_KEY> -H 'Content-Type: application/json' \